 Black & Milk Designs a Bachelor Pad in London’s Canaletto Tower

-Renowned British interior design studio Black & Milk has redesigned an apartment in the famous Canaletto Tower, which is a luxury residential skyscraper designed by UNStudio on London’s City Road.
+Renowned British interior design studio Black & Milk has redesigned an apartment in the famous Canaletto Tower.
+Which is a luxury residential skyscraper by UNStudio on London’s City Road.

 The studio striped the original rectangular island and replaced it with a triangle unit, while also relocating the cooking stations.
 Consequently, the overall finish meant the London apartment could now accommodate a formal dining area, a kitchen and a generous lounge area for hosting.

 Read about the redesign Black & Milk’s work here.

 Pinterest is the social network of dreams for every interior design enthusiast, so the interior awards are one to watch, and here are last Tuesdays winners!